kforeman/PyMB/README.md

 `setup.py` has not yet been added.
 For now simply `git clone git@github.com:kforeman/PyMB.git` into your working directory, startup Python or an iPython notebook, and `import PyMB`.

-## License
+## License (GPLv2)
     PyMB - Python Model Builder
     Copyright (C) 2015 Kyle Foreman

-Email: kforeman \<at\> post \<dot\> harvard \<dot\> edu
+    Email: kforeman <at> post <dot> harvard <dot> edu

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.